This site uses cookies

 CC18 To provide equipment, other material or facilities jointly with another Constabulary or partner organisation.

-CC23 To approve all requests to go out to tender for contract below £2 Million (Commissioner to be consulted if amount exceeds £500,000.
+CC21 To approve all requests to go out to tender for contract up to

-12.1 If any matter that would normally be referred to the Commissioner for a decision arises and cannot be delayed, the matter may be decided by an appropriate statutory officer.
-In the first instance all urgent matters must be referred to the Deputy Police and Crime Commissioner [if appointed][4].
+• If any matter that would normally be referred to the Commissioner for a decision arises and cannot be delayed, the matter may be decided by an appropriate statutory officer.

-12.2 In the absence of the Commissioner and Deputy Police and Crime Commissioner [if appointed], the appropriate statutory officers authorised to decide urgent matters are:
+• In the absence of the Commissioner the appropriate statutory officers authorised to decide urgent matters are:

 • the Chief Executive (all matters)